 I’m not a crier.
 Never have been.
 And yet, every now and then, a song on the radio will catch me off guard and get me all verklempt.
 With New Year’s fast approaching, maybe I’ll pour myself a glass of ancient Irish whiskey and crank up the waterworks with the tearful tunes below:

 Redemption Song/Bob Marley – If you read any of my books, or at least my list of favorites, you’ll see that redemption is a continuing theme.
 There’s something endlessly appealing — and touching — about broken people down to their final chance who somehow find the strength to triumph against the longest of odds.
 Marley’s world-weary voice has a way of reaching into my heart and giving it a squeeze, especially when he says, “All I ever have . . . redemption songs.”

-Pancho and Lefty/Willie and Merle – It’s just a sad, sad tale.
+Pancho and Lefty/Willie and Merle – It’s just a sad, sad tale of loyalty and betrayal.
 One character winds up dead, the other spends his final days in a freezing Cleveland fleabag hotel room.
 No hope, nothing left to cling to except the lived-in voices of our narrators.
 A reminder, as John Mellencamp once said, that “Nothin’ matters and what if it did.”